k98kurz/tapescript/docs.md

 ## OP_CHECK_TIMESTAMP - 37 - x25

-Pulls a value from the queue, interpreting as an unsigned int; gets the timestamp to check from the cache; compares the two values; if the cache timestamp is less than the queue time, or if current Unix epoch is behind cache timestamp by the flagged amount, put False onto the queue; otherwise, put True onto the queue.
+Pulls a value from the stack, interpreting as an unsigned int; gets the timestamp to check from the cache; compares the two values; if the cache timestamp is less than the stack time, or if current Unix epoch is behind cache timestamp by the flagged amount, put False onto the stack; otherwise, put True onto the stack.
 If the ts_threshold flag is <= 0, that check will be skipped.

 Aliases:
 - CHECK_TIMESTAMP
+- OP_CTS
+- CTS

 ## OP_CHECK_TIMESTAMP_VERIFY - 38 - x26